reverentgeek/okta.github.io/_source/_posts/2019-08-14-okta-authjs-pkce.md

 {% img blog/okta-authjs-pkce/implicit.svg alt:"Implicit Flow" width:"800" %}{: .center-image }

 Notice that after you authenticate, the Authorization Server (like Google) responds directly with tokens.
-This means that the tokens are in your browser's url address bar as a result of the redirect.
+This means that the tokens are in your browser's address bar as a result of the redirect.
 That's problematic since Google can't definitively know that your browser (the intended recipient) actually received the response.
 It's also problematic because modern browsers can do browser history syncing and they support browser extensions that could be actively scanning for tokens in the browser address bar.
 Leaking tokens is a big security risk.

 In the screenshot below, you can see that the execution is paused to capture the `id_token` in the browser address bar:

 {% img blog/okta-authjs-pkce/idtoken_url.png alt:"id token" width:"800" %}{: .center-image }

-These security issues led to a reaassesment of the value of the Implcit flow, and in November of 2018, new guidance was released that effectively deprecates the use of this flow.
-Additional specs that speak to [updated guidelines for security with OAuth 2.0]() in general and [security for web apps]() in particular were put forward this year as well.
+These security issues led to a reassessment of the value of the Implicit flow, and in November of 2018, new guidance was released that effectively deprecates the use of this flow.
+Additional specs that speak to [updated guidelines for security with OAuth 2.0](https://oauth.net/2/oauth-best-practice/) in general and [security for web apps](https://oauth.net/2/browser-based-apps/) in particular were put forward this year as well.

 If you can't (or shouldn't) use the Implicit flow, then what?
 It turns out there's an extension to the Authorization Code flow that's been in use for some time with Mobile and Native apps.
 That's Proof Key for Code Exchange or PKCE (pronounced "pixie").

 ## Use PKCE to Make Your SPA Apps More Secure

 PKCE has its own [specification](https://tools.ietf.org/html/rfc7636).
-It enables apps to use the most secure of the OAuth2 flows - the Authorizatio Code flow - in public or untrusted clients.
-It accomplishes this by doing some setup work before the flow and some verification at the end of the flow to effectively utilize a dynamically generated secret.
+It enables apps to use the most secure of the OAuth 2.0 flows - the Authorization Code flow - in public or untrusted clients.
+It accomplishes this by doing some setup work before the flow and some verification at the end of the flow to effectively utilize a dynamically-generated secret.
 This is crucial since it's not safe to have a fixed secret in a public client (like a SPA app in your browser).

 The last update to the PKCE specification was in 2015.
 It was originally created for mobile and native applications because, at the time, both browsers and most providers were not capable of supporting PKCE.
 That is no longer the case, however.

 PKCE works by having the app generate a random value at the beginning of the flow called a Code Verifier.
-The app hashes the code verifier and the result is called the Code Challenge.
-The app then kicks off the flow in the normal way except that it includes the code challenge in the query string for the request to the Authorization Server.
+The app hashes the Code Verifier and the result is called the Code Challenge.
+The app then kicks off the flow in the normal way, except that it includes the Code Challenge in the query string for the request to the Authorization Server.

-The Authorization Server stores the hashed value (the code challenge) for later verification and, after the user authenticates, redirects back to the app with an authorization code.
+The Authorization Server stores the hashed value (the Code Challenge) for later verification and, after the user authenticates, redirects back to the app with an authorization code.

-The app makes the request to exchange the code for tokens, only it sends the code verifier instead of a fixed secret.
-Now the Authorization Server can hash the code verifier and compare it to the hashed value it stored earlier.
+The app makes the request to exchange the code for tokens, only it sends the Code Verifier instead of a fixed secret.
+Now the Authorization Server can hash the Code Verifier and compare it to the hashed value it stored earlier.
 This is an effective, dynamic stand-in for a fixed secret.
 Assuming the hashed value matches, the Authorization Server will return the tokens.

 Here's what this flow looks like: